T2W25/lost-and-found-app/README.md

    npm start
    ```

-5. Open your browser and navigate to `http://localhost:3000`
+5. Open your browser and navigate to `http://localhost:3001`

 ## Project Status

 This project is currently under development.
-The initial UI framework has been set up, and core functionality is being implemented.
+The basic UI components (Header, Footer, HomePage, LoginPage, RegisterPage) have been created, and the application is running successfully.